On the complexity of controlling quantum many-body dynamics

 For vanishing longitudinal field ($J_x=0$), this Hamiltonian has two obvious integrable limits, the quantum Ising chain in transverse field, where $J_{ij}=J\delta _{i,i+1}$, and the infinite-range quantum Ising model (or Lipkin-Meshkov-Glick (LMG) model~\cite{Lipkin_NP65}) when $J_{ij}=J/N$ for $i<j$ ($J_{ij}=0$ otherwise).
 In the presence of a longitudinal field ($J_x \ne 0$), the quantum Ising chain loses its integrability~\cite{Karthik}, apart from at the critical point (in the scaling limit)~\cite{Zamo}.
 From now on we set $\hbar=1$ and time is expressed in units of $J$.

-Due to the various integrals of motion, the dynamics of the LMG model is effectively described in the subspace generated by the Dicke states $|\mathcal{S},\mathcal{S}_z\rangle$, where $\mathcal{S}$ is the conserved total angular momentum and $-\mathcal{S}\leq\mathcal{S}_z\leq \mathcal{S}$ are the allowed possible projections along the $z$-axis~\cite{Botet_PRB83}.
-The ground state of the Hamiltonian belongs to the subspace with $\mathcal{S}=N/2$ and in the following we are working within this subspace.
-We stress that in such subspace there are $\sim N/2$ Dicke states dynamically accessible (corresponding to the allowed values of $\mathcal{S}_z$ with the correct parity) and therefore the maximal diagonal entropy scales \emph{logarithmically} with the size, $S_d^{LMG}\sim\log (N/2+1)$.\\ The Ising chain in transverse field for $J_x=0$ can in turn be solved exactly through the Jordan-Wigner transformation mapping the spins onto free fermions~\cite{Lieb_AP61}.
-For the Ising chain the maximal diagonal entropy scales \emph{linearly} with the size $S_d^{I}\sim (N/2)\log(2)$; indeed the dimension of the Hilbert space is $2^{N/2}$ due to parity conservation for the number of fermions obtained with the Jordan-Wigner transformation.\\ For both models, we prepare the system in the ground state $|\psi (0)\rangle= |GS\rangle$ at large value of the driving field $\Gamma$ -- a fully polarized spin state along the positive $z$-axis.
+{The dynamics of the LMG model takes place} in the subspace generated by the Dicke states $|\mathcal{S},\mathcal{S}_z\rangle$, where $\mathcal{S}$ is the conserved total angular momentum and $-\mathcal{S}\leq\mathcal{S}_z\leq \mathcal{S}$ are the allowed possible projections along the $z$-axis~\cite{Botet_PRB83}.
+The ground state of the Hamiltonian belongs to the subspace with $\mathcal{S}=N/2$ and in the following we are working within this dynamically accessible subspace, composed by $D_{LMG} \sim N/2$ Dicke states (corresponding to the allowed values of $\mathcal{S}_z$ with the correct parity).
+The Ising chain in transverse field for $J_x=0$ can in turn be solved exactly through the Jordan-Wigner transformation mapping the spins onto free fermions~\cite{Lieb_AP61}, the dimension of the Hilbert space is $D_{I}=2^{N/2}$ due to parity conservation for the number of fermions obtained with the Jordan-Wigner transformation.\\ For both models, we prepare the system in the ground state $|\psi (0)\rangle= |GS\rangle$ at large value of the driving field $\Gamma$ -- a fully polarized spin state along the positive $z$-axis.
 We then drive the system out of equilibrium performing a repeated quench between two values $\Gamma _1$ and $\Gamma _2$ of the control field $\Gamma$; each quench lasts a random waiting time $T_{max}\cdot r_i$, where $T_{max}$ is the maximum allowed waiting time and $r_i\in [0,1]$ is a uniformly distributed random number~\cite{Polkovnikov_AP11}.
-We verified that after a sufficiently large number of cycles the average $S_d$ produced with this disordering procedure is approximately independent of the amplitude $|\Gamma_1 -\Gamma _2|$ and of the waiting time between two consecutive quenches.
+We quantify the complexity of the out-of-equilibrium state via the diagonal entropy $S_d= \sum p_i \log p_i$, the entropy of the populations $p_i$ of the density matrix of the system in the instantaneous Hamiltonian eigenbasis~\cite{feldman03,Polkovnikov_AP11}.
+In the LMG model, the maximal achievable diagonal entropy scales \emph{logarithmically} with the size, $S_d^{LMG}\sim\log (N/2+1)$, while in the Ising chain it scales \emph{linearly} with the size $S_d^{I}\sim (N/2)\log(2)$.
+Indeed the dimension of the accessible Hilbert space is $D_{LMG} \sim N/2$ and $D_{I}=2^{N/2}$ respectively.
+We verified that after a sufficiently large number of cycles the average $S_d$ produced with this disordering procedure is approximately independent of the amplitude $|\Gamma_1 -\Gamma _2|$ and of the waiting time between two consecutive quenches.\\